|

 0 Comments

+Following the Holy Mass, Fr.
+Trinko led a procession with the relic of Saint Sharbel, encased in a cedar-shaped reliquary, as the faithful joined in song, chanting Maronite hymns.
+The celebration concluded at the Shrine with the blessing with the oil of Saint Sharbel and the veneration of his relic.
 From July 11th to 13th, 2025, Ireland hosted its first-ever Saint Sharbel Catholic Conference in Meigh, Co.
 Armagh—a landmark event that brought together the faithful for three days of deep spiritual renewal.
 This historic gathering invited attendees to experience the beauty of Maronite spirituality, rooted in the Syriac Christian tradition and the holy witness of Saint Sharbel Makhlouf.

 Raymond Nader's address was a highlight of the conference's second day, Founder of the Family of Saint Sharbel, who joined the conference via Zoom.
 His powerful talk reflected over 30 years of devotion to Saint Sharbel and offered spiritual insight into the Saint’s message.
 The full talk is available below.
 The conference was organized by the Family of Saint Sharbel Ireland (FSS IE), a Catholic lay movement committed to deepening devotion to Saint Sharbel across Ireland and the UK.